 Before his retirement, author Michael Clayton probably had the best job in the world—editor of Horse & Hound magazine in Great Britain.
 He led the magazine for more than two decades—from hunting’s heyday through the bad times, when laws were passed to prevent hounds from chasing a fox.
 Now Clayton has given fellow foxhunters a chance to share his adventures in his memoir, The Ride of My Life: Memoirs of a Sporting Editor.
 And we are lucky to get to go along for the ride.

 Clayton writes that he once read that a happy adult is one who feels he made his childhood dreams come true.
 An only child, his youth was overshadowed by World War II, and he remembers nights dashing to the family air-raid shelter at the foot of the garden.
 “If this sounds grim,” he writes, “it was not.
 We were generally safer in Bournemouth than those living in London.…”

 But horses beckoned.
 When he was seven, Clayton, an only child, announced that he wanted to learn to ride, and to his surprise, his parents agreed instead of saying wait until after the war.
-The Longham Riding Stables, a bit run-down and shabby, were just a thirty-minute bike ride from his home and were “my first gate-way to horsemanship and the hunting field.”To read more, log in (above) or click to subscribe.
+The Longham Riding Stables, a bit run-down and shabby, were just a thirty-minute bike ride from his home and were “my first gate-way to horsemanship and the hunting field.”To read more, log in above or click here to subscribe.